FranklinChen/update-chat-site/README.md

 [![Build Status](https://travis-ci.org/TalkBank/update-chat-site.png)](https://travis-ci.org/TalkBank/update-chat-site)

+**This software is no longer being used.**

 This is used for the TalkBank project.

-At CMU, we have three machines that serve Web sites of CHAT material:
+At CMU, we have several Web sites of CHAT material, including:

 - http://childes.talkbank.org/
 - http://talkbank.org/